 New Dill Potatoes with Scallion Cream Sauce – Polish summer staple side dish.
 This type of potatoes are the creamiest out there and they are only available for the short period of time.
 Hurry up, get some on your local farmer’s market and follow this recipe to try the best potatoes you have ever tasted.

 New Dill Potatoes with Scallion Cream Sauce appears on Polish tables every summer.
-As far as I know these new potatoes shows up earlier in Poland than in US.
+As far as I know, these new potatoes shows up earlier in Poland than in the US.
 Here, I started seeing them on the market at the end of July.
-In Poland they start to become available in the second half of June.
+In Poland, they start to become available in the second half of June.
 For me it was always official: the summer is here as my new potatoes arrive.

 My mom used to make these potatoes with just butter and dill and serve sour cream on a side.
-It’s of course an option if you prefer sour cream.
-I do like it but I wanted to take these beauties to another level and smatter them in a cream sauce made from reduced heavy cream and scallions.
+It’s, of course, an option if you prefer sour cream.
+I do like it but I wanted to take these beauties to another level and smother them in a cream sauce made from reduced heavy cream and scallions.
 The slightly sweet cream sauce works really well with slightly sweet new potatoes.
-The scallion adds a zing and butter and dill just complement the whole dish.
+The scallion adds a zing and butter and dills just complement the whole dish.

 Here are step by step instructions:

 - Wash your potatoes.
 You can leave the skin on as I did.
 They will have more fiber and more texture.
 But this is totally optional.
 You can peel them or use a brush and scrub them to get rid of the skin.

 2. Boil the potatoes in a pot of water with a little less than 1 tablespoon of salt.
 It may seem a lot but these potatoes, for whatever reason, are sweet and they do not absorb salt that much.
 If you feel uncomfortable with that much salt, add half a tablespoon and once they are almost cooked taste it and adjust.